• Skip to primary navigation

 • Peel and shred the carrot.

-• Place the shredded apple, shredded carrot, egg, melted coconut oil, and molasses in a large bowl.
+• Place the shredded apple, shredded carrot, applesauce, egg, melted coconut oil, and molasses in a large bowl.

 • Stir to combine the wet ingredients.